 You hate your job.
 You find yourself complaining about it daily to your family and friends.
-Every Sunday night, you tell yourself that you're going to finally quit and find a new job because you just can't take it anymore.
+Every Sunday night, you tell yourself that you're finally going to quit and find a new job because you just can't take it anymore.
 But you don't.

 Instead, you go to work, come home, complain, and start the whole cycle over again.
 You're completely miserable in your current job, but you're absolutely terrified to find a new job.
 Why?